-Alongside a museum dedicated to telling the story of the Venerable Bede - the Father of English History - and the Anglo-Saxon period and people, the 11-acre site also houses a working Anglo-Saxon demonstration farm and reconstruction buildings.
-The historic Jarrow Hall house is also located within the site; this Grade II-listed Georgian property is currently being renovated and will be home to our new café, Hive Coffee Company, from early 2017.
+Alongside a museum dedicated to telling the story of Bede - the Father of English History - and the Anglo-Saxon period and people, the 11-acre site also houses an Anglo-Saxon demonstration farm and reconstruction buildings.
+The historic Jarrow Hall house is also located within the site; this Grade II-listed Georgian property is home to our coffee shop, Hive Coffee Company, open seven days a week.

-We are located close to Charlie's Park and St. Paul's church, an English Heritage site and an essential part of any visit.
+We are located right next to Drewetts Park and a short walk away from St. Paul's church, an English Heritage site and an essential part of any visit.
 The remains standing today are from the medieval monastery at Jarrow which was one of Europe's most influential centres of learning and culture in the 7th century, and part of the Anglo-Saxon monastery survives today as the chancel of St Paul's Church.

 We welcome dogs across the site, and require owners to take full responsibility.
 Dogs must be kept under control and on a leash throughout the visit.
 As a family-friendly site with a working farm complete with a number of animal breeds, we ask dog owners to me mindful of the temperament of their pet and take this into consideration when considering a visit.

 Owners are responsible for their needs and should pick up after their dog – we can provide waste bags at the Bede Museum reception if needed.
 We advise against leaving your dog in your car for any period of time.

 The animals who live at Jarrow Hall are looked after by a dedicated team committed to ensuring their welfare and safety.
 While visitors can see rare breeds representative of the kinds of animals the Anglo-Saxons would have known, our farm is purely for demonstration purposes.
 We do not sell milk or eggs from the animals and they are not slaughtered for meat, instead living out their days on our site.